It's time for the Second TV Tropes Halloween Avatar Contest! Details here

 In a story where the wackiness level is really high, the straight man is still goofier and wackier than anyone you know, but he has his standards to maintain.
 Under no circumstances will he allow himself to be pulled down into the general chaos of those around him.

 Until he does.
 You can only fight the tide for so long.
+As the age-old adage goes; "you're only as strong as your weakest point."

 Compare with Not So Stoic